-- Continue to build and maintain robust and flexible technology systems and applications that anticipate and respond to the Judiciary's requirements for efficient communications, record-keeping, electronic case filing, case management, and administrative support. - Coordinate and integrate national IT systems and applications from a Judiciary-wide perspective and more fully utilize local initiatives to improve services. - Develop system-wide approaches to the utilization of technology to achieve enhanced performance and cost savings. - Refine and update security practices to ensure the confidentiality, integrity, and availability of Judiciaryrelated records and information.
+- Continue to build, maintain, and continuously enhance robust and flexible technology systems and applications that anticipate and respond to the Judiciary's requirements for efficient communications, record-keeping, electronic case filing, case management, and administrative support. - Coordinate and integrate national IT systems and applications from a Judiciary-wide perspective; continue to utilize local initiatives to improve services; and leverage judiciary data to facilitate decisionmaking. - Develop system-wide approaches to the utilization of technology to achieve enhanced performance and cost savings. - Continuously improve security practices to ensure the confidentiality, integrity, and availability of Judiciaryrelated records and information.
+In addition, raise awareness of the threat of cyberattacks and improve defenses to secure the integrity of Judiciary IT systems.